Iconic Foods of Canada: Quebec

 This delicious sugar pie is made with brown and/or maple sugars.
 You can find it at grocery stores, bakeries, sugar shacks and many of the restaurants I’ve mentioned in this post.
 Or you can make your own!
 Here is an easy recipe from Recettes du Quebec and a fancier version from Quebec’s celebrity chef, Ricardo.

-I’m sure I don’t have a complete working knowledge of all Quebecois cuisine, but here are a few things I know I missed: pet de sœur (“Nun’s Farts”, a pastry), galette de sarrasin (buckwheat pancakes), Montreal Bagels, tire sur la neige (maple taffy, made in the snow), Pâté chinois (a version of shepherd’s pie), rotisserie chicken (St. Hubert, anyone?), Portuguese Chicken (Montreal goodness).
+I’m sure I don’t have a complete working knowledge of all Quebecois cuisine, but here are a few more foods of Quebec: pet de sœur (“Nun’s Farts”, a pastry), galette de sarrasin (buckwheat pancakes), Montreal Bagels, tire sur la neige (maple taffy, made in the snow), Pâté chinois (a version of shepherd’s pie), rotisserie chicken (St. Hubert, anyone?), Portuguese Chicken (Montreal goodness).